 What are some of the behaviors or traits that you think are negatively impacting leadership?

-Hot temperedness, lack of compassion, pride, and ego.
+Hot tempered, no compassion, pride, and ego.

-What are you doing to continue to excel as a leader (leadership tips in doing business and promoting women's economic empowerment or gender equality)?
+What are you doing to continue to excel as a leader (leadership tips in doing businesses and promoting Women economic empowerment or gender equality)?